ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

   tondns: undefined
 ```

-According to TON Connect 2.0 specification, wallet app information has the following format:
+According to TON Connect 2.0 specifications, wallet app information always makes use of the following format:
 ```js
 {
     name: string;